mattpolzin/OpenAPIKit/README.md

 [**OpenAPIDiff**](https://github.com/mattpolzin/OpenAPIDiff) is a library and a CLI that implements semantic diffing; that is, rather than just comparing two OpenAPI documents line-by-line for textual differences, it parses the documents and describes the differences in the two OpenAPI ASTs.

 ## Notes
 This library does *not* currently support file reading at all muchless following `$ref`s to other files and loading them in.
+You must read OpenAPI documentation into `Data` or `String` (depending on the decoder you want to use) and all references must be internal to the same file to be resolved.

 This library *is* opinionated about a few defaults when you use the Swift types, however encoding and decoding stays true to the spec.
 Some key things to note: